MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Settelement.md

 1. Sales liability :

 The net liability from below sources are shown in Payment Liability:
-- Detailed GST Ledger entry: Liability from below transactions having 'Liabile to Pay' selected as true in Detail GST Ledger entry will be shown in liability for current period
+- Detailed GST Ledger entry: Liability from below transactions having 'Liabile to Pay' selected as true in Detail GST Ledger entry will be shown as liability for current period
   - Advance Receipt
   - Refund
   - Reversal of Advance Receipt